 One remaining State parcel is scheduled to be transferred to the TJPA when required for construction purposes.
-Six parcels are scheduled to be transferred directly from the State to SFRA and will not be recorded in the TJPA's accounting records.
-However, one or more of these six parcels could potentially come to the TJPA first on an interim basis and then be re-conveyed from TJPA to SFRA.
+Six parcels are scheduled to be transferred directly from the State to the City and will not be recorded in the TJPA's accounting records.
+However, one or more of these six parcels could potentially come to the TJPA first on an interim basis and then be re-conveyed from TJPA to the City.

-Notes to the Basic Financial Statements For the Year Ended June 30, 2011
+Notes to the Basic Financial Statements For the Year Ended June 30, 2012